andres-erbsen/dename-writeup/dename.md

 ## Main protocol

-The dename protocol is run between a fixed set of servers, each of which knows the addresses <!-- TODO: what kind of addresses? --> and public keys of all the other servers, its *peers*.
+The dename consensus protocol is run between a fixed set of servers, each of which knows the addresses <!-- TODO: what kind of addresses? --> and public keys of all the other servers, its *peers*.
 Each server stores the entire set of name registrations and serves it to clients.
 To introduce a new name registration or update an existing